 - 1. Utilizes verbal and listening skills to effectively work with patients, physicians, co-workers, and/or additional organizational stakeholders. - 2.
 Plans, organizes and composes effective business messages, emails and memos that may be sent to other staff members or patients. - 3.
 Enters, transcribes, records, stores or maintains information in written or electronic form. - 4.
 Demonstrates compliance with HIPPA regulations, procedures and requirements for filing and maintaining accurate and complete electronic or written medical records. - 5.
 Executes administrative activities that include taking incoming calls, scheduling patient and/or other appointments and using computer medical applications software that include but may not be limited to EHR or Microsoft Office programs or through direct contact with other providers. - 6.
 Acts as an intermediary between provider and patient by processing forms, transferring medical records, copying, faxing, and sending/coordinating the preparation of correspondence as directed by the providers for continuity of care. - 7.
 Completes a variety of numerical and mathematical business functions that includes but may not be limited to the handling of money, tracking accounts, and processing patient/vendor transactions accurately, or tracking inventory and supplies via spreadsheet applications and/or additional software packages. - 8.
 Demonstrates a familiarity with the process of coding when preparing medical statements. - 9.
 Utilizes a billing process and mail patient statements.
 This may also include follow up on unpaid claims and assigning delinquent accounts to a collection agency, working collection of past due accounts and following up on payment arrangements. - 10.
 Provides support to patients and office by effectively communicating with insurance providers, perform insurance claims preparation, transmission and follow up. - 11.
-Assists patients with questions regarding insurance and/or account balances and working with patients who have insurance claim difficulties. - 12.
-Documents all communications and/or activities whether with billing and financial notes or patient information into a billing system or EMR system with clear, concise, and accurate information. - 13.
+Assists patients with questions regarding insurance and/or account balances and working with patients who have insurance claim difficulties.

+- 12. Documents all communications and/or activities whether with billing and financial notes or patient information into a billing system or EMR system with clear, concise, and accurate information. - 13.
 Effectively reads, prepares documentation, communicates, and acts upon directions using proper medical terminology.

 Courses do not appear in the same order as they are taught.
-The student receives their initial rotation schedule during the admissions process.
-Additional Out-of-Class hours should be expected to include completing assignments, reading, and studying.
+Students should receive their initial rotation schedule on or before Orientation.
+Students should expect to have to complete assignments, read, and study outside of class time.

-Course Course Name Delivery Contact Sem

-Number Method Hours Credits

-Technical Courses

-COM112 Business English Online 60.0 3.0

-COM215 Career Development Online 60.0 3.0

-CPS121 Computer Applications-Medical Online 60.0 3.0

-MAT125 College Math Online 60.0 3.0

-MED111 Basic Anatomy Online 60.0 3.0

-MED122 Medical Terminology Online 60.0 3.0

-MED132 Basic Medical Office Procedures Online 60.0 3.0

-MED238 Medical Insurance Administration & Billing Online 60.0 3.0

-MED243 Medical Records Management Online 60.0 3.0 MED244 Basic Coding - Diagnostic Online 60.0 3.0 MED247 Basic Coding-Procedural Online 60.0 3.0 Totals 660.0 30.0
+Course # Course Name Delivery Method Contact Hrs.
+Sem Credits Technical Courses COM112 Business English Online 60.0 3.0 COM215 Career Development Online 60.0 3.0 CPS121 Computer Applications-Medical Online 60.0 3.0 MAT125 College Math Online 60.0 3.0 MED111 Basic Anatomy Online 60.0 3.0 MED122 Medical Terminology Online 60.0 3.0 MED132 Basic Medical Office Procedures Online 60.0 3.0 MED238 Medical Insurance Administration & Billing Online 60.0 3.0 MED243 Medical Records Management Online 60.0 3.0 MED244 Basic Coding - Diagnostic Online 60.0 3.0 MED247 Basic Coding-Procedural Online 60.0 3.0 Totals 660.0 30.0